 The EVO Levitas minimalist design results in an environment that is conducive for sustaining adequate, efficient forefoot running mechanics that will give you more demand reduction on your knees, on your hips and lower back and I am confident you will enjoy this unique minimalist shoe.

-I also did a video review on the Mizuno Wave EVO Levitas as well:
+I also did a video review of the Mizuno Wave EVO Levitas where I further showcase the specifications of the shoe:

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.